gini/gini-mobile-ios/CaptureSDK/GiniCaptureSDK/Documentation/source/Features.md

    `GiniConfiguration.shared.onboardingShowAtFirstLaunch`.

 * Customize the onboarding pages:
-   If you wish to show different onboarding pages then pass a list of `OnboardingPageNew` structs to `GiniConfiguration.shared.customOnboardingPages`.
+   If you wish to show different onboarding pages then pass a list of `OnboardingPage` structs to `GiniConfiguration.shared.customOnboardingPages`.

 * Force show the onboarding:
    If you wish to show the onboarding after the first run then pass `true` to